Chia-Network/chialisp-web/docs/ref-opcodes.md

 ### Unsigned Integer

 An unsigned integer of arbitrary length.
-If more bits are needed to performa an operation with atoms of different length, the atom is virtually extended with zero bytes to the left.
+If more bits are required to perform an operation with atoms of different length, the atom is virtually extended with zero bytes to the left.

 ### Signed Integer